-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF CARSON, CALIFORNIA, DOES HEREBY ORDAIN AS FOLLOWS:
+NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF CARSON, CALIFORNIA DOES ORDAIN AS FOLLOWS:

 SECTION 1.
-The forgoing recitals are true and correct and incorporated herein by this reference.
+RECITALS.
+The foregoing recitals are true and correct, and are incorporated herein as findings of fact.

 SECTION 2.
-Chapter 6 "Purchasing System" of Title II of the Carson Municipal Code is hereby amended to read in its entirety as follows:
+AMENDMENT.
+Chapter 6 (Purchasing System) of Article II (Administration) of the Carson Municipal Code is hereby amended to read in its entirety as follows (deletions shown in strikethrough, additions shown in bold italics):